701yq/DL-C-Project/README.md

-Evaluasi Perbandingan Performa Algoritma CNN dan RNN Terhadap Klasifikasi Toxic Comments
+Comparative Evaluation of CNN and RNN Algorithm Performance on Toxic Comments Classification